 Situated south of Boston’s Theatre District, the Ink Block lies between Fort Point, South Boston and the balance of the South End to its west.
 Back Bay and the Financial district are very much walkable from the Ink Block as well.
 Pinned between Herald and East Berkeley Streets, the Ink Block boasts glimpses of the Bass River, which feeds into the Fort Point Channel.

 100 Shawmut is another full-service luxury building whose historic brick facade blends into a contemporary glass tower rising above with sweeping views of the Back Bay and Financial District.
-Offering a range of residences from studios to four bedrooms, three units in this building closed sales for more than $1,500/SF in 2021.
-Between these new luxury developments and the pre-existing, high-end Ink Block and Lucas properties, $2M+ transactions totalled to $57,999,100 in 2021.
+Three sales in the category came from this building including unit #1102 at $2.32, or $1,673.79/SF.

 We believe when real estate consumers are presented with a complete and robust spread of data, in conjunction with their personal preferences, decisions can be reached with the most confidence.